Byzantine Generals in the Permissionless Setting: Byzantine Generals in the synchronous setting

-In light of Theorem \ref{detimposs}, it becomes interesting to consider weakly decentralised permissionless protocols giving \emph{probabilistic} solutions to BB.
-To this end, we consider protocols that take an extra parameter input $\varepsilon>0$, which we call the \emph{security parameter}.
+In light of Theorem \ref{detimposs}, it becomes interesting to consider permissionless protocols giving \emph{probabilistic} solutions to BB.
+To this end, from now on, we consider protocols that take an extra parameter input $\varepsilon>0$, which we call the \emph{security parameter}.
 Now we require that, for any value of the security parameter input $\varepsilon>0$, it holds with probability $>1-\varepsilon$ that all non-faulty processors give correct outputs.

-In the remaining sections of this paper, we describe some impossibility results for probabilisitic permissionless protocols.
-As we do so, we will also refer to positive (possibility) results from the existing literature: \emph{The aim in doing so is not to attempt a survey of existing results, but just to show how our negative results fit into existing positive results}.